 • The SOC ensures carbon is captured from the atmosphere and reduces carbon dioxide emissions.

-• Carbon sequestration has the potential to help the country meet its emission reduction targets, however, values can only be accounted for in the Intergovernmental Panel on Climate Change reporting framework when Ireland can produce evidence-based Measurement, Reporting and Verification of carbon sequestration.
+• Carbon sequestration has the potential to help the country meet its emission reduction targets, however, values can only be accounted for in the Intergovernmental Panel on Climate Change reporting framework when Ireland can produce evidence-based measurement, reporting, and verification (MRV) of carbon sequestration.

 How do I increase the SOC in my grassland?